 9. Time functionality- of course, it wouldn’t be called a watch without being able to perform the basic function of a watch; that of telling time.
 It is capable of displaying time in AM/PM and 24-hr systems as well as the day and date.
 It also has a settable alarm and stopwatch applications.

 10. Some additional qualities- this watch is ergonomically sound; it is very light and comfortable and comes with a band that is reversible to switch colors.
 You won’t have to replace the battery cell for up to one year and it doesn’t have to be recharged.

 The fitness technology industry continues to grow in leaps and bounds and countless fitness gadgets continue to be introduced into the market.
 Only the best products get to enjoy success and longevity.
 The LifeTrak Brite R450 is right up there with the very finest fitness watches in the market.
-The only major downside to this device is that you have to press a button to activate the ECG, rather than the watch continuously tracking the users heart rate.
-That said however, it is still going to be a formidable device if the sneak peek at the CES on Jan 7 is anything to go by.
-LifeTrak has a long and reputable history of producing fitness gadgets, one more reason to believe that the R450 won’t be a let down and will be well worth the $129 price tag.
-It is due to hit the market during the third quarter of 2014.
+The only major downside to this device is that you have to press a button to activate the ECG, rather than the watch continuously tracking the user’s heart rate.
+That said, however, it is still going to be a formidable device if the sneak peeks at the CES on Jan 7 is anything to go by.
+LifeTrak has a long and reputable history of producing fitness gadgets, one more reason to believe that the R450 won’t be a letdown and will be well worth the price tag.

 How A Clever Sleep Tracker Could Be The Answer When It Comes To Improving Your Quality Of Sleep?